 - One framed piece given free entry to the exhibition.
 Tutors will be happy to advise on what might work best in the exhibition.
 This should be delivered to the Mall galleries for receiving days (see submissions page).

-3. Five hundred words about the experience on the course for use in the newsletter, catalogue and website.
-Photos would also be welcome (especially of bursary winners at work).
+- Five hundred words about the experience on the course for use in the newsletter, catalogue and website along with good quality scans/photos of artwork (300dpi minimum) to accompany the write up .
+Photos, especially of bursary winners at work, or showing their course experience are also helpful.
 Please email these to email@example.com .
-These should ideally be supplied by the end of August (see submissions page) so that they can be used for exhibition publicity/catalogue, as well as helping to advertise the following years bursaries.
+These should ideally be supplied by the end of July immediately following the course (see submissions page) so that they can be used for exhibition publicity/catalogue, as well as helping to advertise the following years bursaries.